camunda/camunda-bpm-platform/webapps/README.md

 ```sh
 mvn jetty:run -Pdevelop
 ```
 The webapps are then available pointing a browser at [http://localhost:8080](http://localhost:8080).
-To login as admin user, use `jonny1` as username and password.
+To login as an admin user, use `jonny1` as username and password.

 You can now start developing using the `grunt auto-build` command in the webapp directory.
 To shorten compile times, you can specify the project you are going to make changes to by calling `grunt auto-build:admin`